liampshaw/pangraph_annotations/README.md

 The proportion of genes that are fragmented now goes down to 4.0%.

-The remaining fragmentation can be due to genes that have sections duplicated elsewhere.
-Frequently these can be associated with active genomic movement.
+The remaining fragmentation could be caused by multiple factors.
+One could be genes that have regions within them that are homologous to other regions of the genome - such genes are often associated with active genomic movement.
 We can check this by looking at the gene products:

 ```
 # get locations of fragmented features